KoanHealth/mongoid-encrypted-fields/README.md

     ```

 ## Known Limitations
-* Only supports symmetric encryption
-* Single password for all encrypted fields
+* Single cipher for all encrypted fields

 ## Future Enhancements
 * Implement encryption for other types: numerics, dates, etc...